espressif/esp-mdf/examples/wireless_debug/README.md

 # ESP-NOW Debug Receiver Board Demo

 ESP-NOW debug receiver board can receive debugging data from ESP-MESH devices only when the board is on the same Wi-Fi channel with the devices.
-Meanwhile, if the board is on the same local area network (connected to the same router) with the devices, the board can discover services via mDNS and get basic information of Mesh network, including Mesh ID, root node IP, root node MAC address and etc.

 <div align=center>
 <img src="espnow_debug.png" width="800">